TheMetaGuy/Type-Analyser/readme.md

 ## **What is Type-Master?**
 -----
-Type-Master is a simple yet innovative library designed to provide precise and in-depth type information for any JavaScript object.
-It's capable of analyzing primitive, built-in types, ES6/ES2020 types, and even your custom classes.

-It offers a set of functions that go beyond the native `typeof`, `instanceof`, and `isNaN` operators, addressing their limitations and delivering enhanced run-time and debug-time functionality that every JavaScript developer needs.
+A simple library designed to provide precise and in-depth type information for any JavaScript object.
+It's capable of analyzing primitive, built-in types, ES6/ES2020 types and your own custom classes. it provides a set of functions that fix and go beyond the native `typeof`, `instanceof`, and `isNaN` operators.

 <br>

 ## **Why Use Type-Master?**
 ---------
-Understanding the types you're working with in JavaScript is crucial for maintaining robust, bug-free code.
-Yet, JavaScript's native tools for identifying types can be limited and sometimes misleading; there are numerous edge cases where these built-in operators fail to provide correct or usable information.
+JavaScript's native tools for identifying types can be limited and sometimes misleading; there are numerous cases where these built-in operators fail to provide correct or usable information.
 Type-Master addresses these shortcomings by:

-- Accurately identifying the **actual** type of any JavaScript object via a simple-to-use **`extendedTypeOf( )`** function.
+- Accurately identifying the **actual** type of any JavaScript object via a simple-to-use **`extendedTypeOf( )`** function which effectively fixes and extends the native **`typeof( )`** .
 This function works consistently across Iframes, Worker threads, and with browser DOM objects.

 - Testing if a number is safe to use in calculations, a common source of bugs when dealing with JavaScript's different number types, via **`isSafeNumber( )`**.